Jubilate Deo (Britten): History

 In 1953, Queen Elizabeth II and her husband Philip, Duke of Edinburgh, attended the premiere of Britten's Gloriana, an opera about the reign of Elizabeth I, composed for the festivities surrounding the coronation of Elizabeth II that year.
 The royal couple dined with the composer after the performance.
-Later, perhaps in 1958, Philip requested that Britten compose a setting of Psalm 100 (Jubilate Deo) for St George's Chapel, Windsor.
+Later, perhaps in 1958, Philip requested that Britten compose a setting of Psalm 100 (Jubilate Deo) for St George's Chapel, Windsor Castle.
 The psalm is a regular part of Anglican morning prayer.

 Britten completed the music in Aldeburgh in February 1961, using the version of Psalm 100 found in the Book of Common Prayer.
 He set it in C major for four-part choir (SATB) and organ.
 It was written as a companion piece to his earlier 1934 Te Deum in C, and was published in 1961 by Chester Music.

-Although commissioned for St George's Chapel, Windsor, The Jubilate was first performed in Leeds Parish Church (subsequently Leeds Minster) in 1961.
+Although commissioned for St George's Chapel, Windsor, the Jubilate was first performed in Leeds Parish Church (subsequently Leeds Minster) in 1961.
 It has since been performed and recorded often, and was performed for Philip's 80th and 90th birthdays.
 At his request, the piece was included in his funeral service in the chapel on 17 April 2021, where it was performed by a small choir of four singers, with Luke Bond as the organist.